dijasila/ASE/doc/ase/md.rst

 .. module:: ase.md.safires

-.. class:: SAFIRES(atoms, mdobject, natoms, logfile, traj=None, trajfreq=1, debug=False, barometer=False, surface=False)
+.. class:: SAFIRES(atoms, mdobject, natoms, logfile="safires.log", debug=False, barometer=False, surface=False)

-SAFIRES (scattering-assisted flexible inner region ensemble separator) is an algorithm that separates a system into an inner and an outer region and constraints any interchange between them.
+SAFIRES (scattering-assisted flexible inner region ensemble separator) is an algorithm that separates a system into an inner and an outer region and restricts any interchange between them.
 SAFIRES is used for coupled calculations where it is necessary to invoke different computational methodologies in the inner and outer region.